 • Initiates: New guild members go through an initiate period.
 During this period of growing acclimated to the guild and proving themselves, initiates are outranked by other members when it comes to acquiring items, requesting guild assistance, or getting into full raids.

-• Secondaries: We freely tag everyone's secondary characters so that members are always in communication with the guild, regardless of what character they are currently on.
-Secondaries can be a fun diversion from time to time, and we encourage folks to combine that fun with developing a secondary that will contribute to the guild, whether as a summoning mule, with additional mooncloth and transmute timers, as a tradeskill gatherer, as a high level character that gives us additional class flexibility when needed, etc...
+• Alts: We freely tag everyone's secondary characters so that members are always in communication with the guild, regardless of what character they are currently on.
+Alts can be a fun diversion from time to time, and we encourage folks to combine that fun with developing a secondary that will contribute to the guild, whether as a summoning mule, with additional transmute timers, as a tradeskill gatherer, as a high level character that gives us additional class flexibility when needed, etc...
 However, everyone needs to remember that their primary focus should always be on playing their primary, both for their own character development and to assist other guild members with quests, instance runs, etc...
 Secondaries rank the lowest for items, raid slots, and obtaining guild assistance.

 Attendance: Real life comes first, but when you're online, the guild is your family.
 We help each other out and everyone is expected to contribute.

 Public Conduct: Members of SF must remember at all times that as wearers of our tag, they are representatives of our guild.
 Members should always be polite to their fellow gamers, stay out of arguments in shout or other public chat channels (in fact the general channel is an immature spam fest best avoided entirely), never insult other guilds or players, and especially stay out of the drama and flaming that permeates the Blizzard Medivh forum.
 We are a large and successful guild, and our name will show up on their from time to time.
 Do not get involved.
 Most the time the best thing to do is to let it die, and if something does need to be said, a leader or officer will take care of it.
+In general, if you feel a need to scream about something, vent frustration with a bad PUG or BG raid, or just to act goofy or tell a bawdry joke, share it with your friends in the guild, not with the public.
+Have fun (without totally crossing the line of course...) but present your best side in public.

 Commitment: Membership in SF requires a high level of dedication and commitment.
 We can not accept the conflict of interest or sharing of time that would result from members belonging to another guild in WoW (or any other MMORPG) or having characters on other servers.
 SF is not a guild of part time players.

 Guild Strategies: Members of the guild must obviously be introduced to our techniques and strategies to participate in our raids.
 These are valuable strategies that guild members have died many times to develop and that you and other guild members will continue to die to fine tune!
-At no time is any member ever allowed to share this information with anyone outside the guid.
-Sharing of such information is grounds for immediate guild removal - no warnings, no second chances, and no exceptions.
+At no time is any member ever allowed to share this information with anyone outside the guild.
+Sharing of such information is grounds for immediate guild removal - no warnings, no second chances, and no exceptions.&nbps; This rule has become largely outdated with even the most successful guilds sharing their strategies freely in guides and videos these days, but keep it in the back of your mind for those times right after new content is released or if we come up with a unique and effective way of defeating a boss.

 Cheating: Cheating in any way is against SF rules.
 No member will use add on programs to help with game play unless the software has been approved by Blizzard.
 No member will use exploits or cheats in game to gain an advantage in either PvE or PvP.